Romania out of recession, Czechs, Hungary fall deeper

 Hungary is in a similar position.
 July inflation data released on Tuesday showed prices rose 5.8 percent on an annual basis, more than forecast and above June's 5.6 percent.

-He repeatedly spooked investors last year with the de facto nationalization of private pension assets, introducing Europe's biggest bank tax, and other measures.
+He repeatedly spooked investors last year with the de facto nationalisation of private pension assets, introducing Europe's biggest bank tax, and other measures.

 Analysts say he could shore up confidence if he were to seal an IMF-backed aid deal similar to Romania's, but talks between the two sides have run into repeated obstacles.
 Budapest and IMF/EU negotiators are expected to resume talks in September.